-SAIGE established this award to honor the memory and legacy of Carol Jorgensen whose service to her family, community, country, and Mother Earth was an inspiration for all.
+The Society of American Indian Government Employees (SAIGE) established this award to honor the memory and legacy of Carol Jorgensen whose service to her family, community, country, and Mother Earth was an inspiration for all.

 Carol was Tlingit from the Yandestake Village in southeast Alaska and was part of the Eagle/Killer Whale Fin House of Klukwan.
-She served many years in public service, most recently as Director of the U.S. Environmental Protection Agency's American Indian Environmental Office.
-She had a deep connection to our shared Earth and was a passionate advocate for protecting the environment and human health in American Indian and Alaskan Native communities.
+She served many years in public service, and at the time of her passing, was Director of the U.S. Environmental Protection Agency's American Indian Environmental Office.
+She had a deep connection to our shared Earth and was a passionate advocate for protecting the environment and human health in American Indian and Alaska Native communities.